FMMT666/launchpad.py/README.md

     That way, old, existing code, written for the classic Launchpads does not need to be changed.

+    For "Pro" only:
       By default, if <mode> is omitted, the origin of the x axis is the left side of the 8x8 matrix, like in "Classic" mode (those devices had no round buttons on the left).
       If <mode> is set to "pro" (string), x=0 will light up the round buttons on the left side.
 Please also see the table for X/Y modes somewhere at the end of this document.

     This method uses system-exclusive MIDI messages, which require 10 bytes to be sent for each message.
-For a faster version, hence less comfortable version, see LedCtrlXYBaCode() below.
+For a faster version, hence less comfortable version, see LedCtrlXYByCode() below.

       PARAMS: <x>      x coordinate of the LED to control
               <y>      y coordinate of the LED to control